Our education programmes

 - Stormwater

-Please contact us at education@ecan.govt.nz if you have any questions.
+Request education support: To request support for your school, please fill out this form or contact us at education@ecan.govt.nz if you have any questions.

-New Zealand Curriculum programmes
+New Zealand Curriculum Programmes

 Biodiversity and pests